How blue is blue?

 The first reason I suggest starting yoga or try doing more yoga is because yoga is a holistic health system that nourishes your body, mind, emotions, and spirit.

-In addition, when you practise yoga postures, you are engaged in releasing a number of natural chemicals into the blood stream which contribute to your emotional wellbeing.
+When you practise yoga postures, you are engaged in releasing a number of natural chemicals into the blood stream which contribute to your emotional wellbeing.

 As you’ll also see below, you are working with your very powerful vagus nerve.